 Recite it to them, yourself, or make them listen to it as much as possible.

 Secondly, explore the Mushaf together.
-Go through the different pages, look at the contents list, look at the beautiful word and the beautiful colours.
+Go through the different pages, look at the contents list, look at the beautiful word and the beautiful colors.
 Let them explore the Mushaf.

 And thirdly, teach them how to recite the Quran, but only teach them the recitation and reading when they’re ready.

-How to get them excited about it too?
+How do get them excited about it too?

 Since children love to do what they see their parents do.
-So you should know that the duty is on you _if you are not doing that_ to attend a Quran class as a parent, because if you do it, your children will want to do as well.
+So you should know that the duty is on you _if you are not doing that_ to attend a Quran class as a parent because if you do it, your children will want to do it as well.

 Next, find out the reason that makes them not excited about it and why is their playtime being compromised?
 Identify the root cause.